jofas/blog/content/002-first-time-running/index.md

 afternoon.
 Though the pressure inside my brain has been high at the time, in the end the decision felt quite spontaneous.
-It was just my friend telling me that he'd go for a run now, asking me if I'd like to join him and I said yes, without a second thought.
+It was just L telling me that he'd go for a run now, asking me if I'd like to join him and I said yes, without a second thought.
 I knew I couldn't keep up with him, so we decided to start out together and split up.